kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 Going with either DV Managed, Rackspace or AWS meant installing a LAMP stack on my own, which I'd never done up to that point.
 So I wanted SOME tech support in case I needed help and Rackspace seemed to pride itself on NOT providing any.
 So they were out.

-Media Temple has EXCELLENT customer service but it was bit more expensive then a general AWS package.
+Media Temple has EXCELLENT customer service but DV Managed was bit more expensive then a general AWS package.
 So I passed on upgrading my MT account and planned on hooking up with AWS at some point.

-Like Rackspace, AWS doesn't provide tech support but I got a better vibe from them, customer service-wise.
-Plus, they have a ton of documentation on their various services...a ton to the point that I taught myself how to install a LAMP stack on [a (somewhat) free Amazon Usage Tier](http://aws.amazon.com/free/).
+AWS also doesn't provide tech support but I got a better vibe from them, customer service-wise.
+Plus, their popularity is steadily increasing to the point that there's tons of documentation for their various services online.
+So much so that I figured out how to install a LAMP stack on [a (somewhat) free Amazon Usage Tier](http://aws.amazon.com/free/).

 Through its [S3 service](http://aws.amazon.com/s3/), AWS is well-suited for static sites....many people host static sites on S3 and serve their static content off of MaxCDN.
 [Kyle Rush](http://kylerush.net/) from the 2012 Obama campaign runs this setup and has [a great write-up about it](http://blog.maxcdn.com/supercharge-your-site-with-jekyll-s3-and-maxcdn/).